Kevin McGiven: Return to Utah State

 McGiven returned to Utah State for the 2013 and 2014 seasons as the offensive coordinator and quarterbacks coach.
 In 2014, he was named the Football Scoop Quarterback Coach of the Year.

 Oregon State

 In 2015, McGiven joined the Oregon State coaching staff as the quarterbacks coach.
 He took over the only quarterbacks room in the nation with no quarterback playing experience.

 In 2016, McGiven was promoted to co-offensive coordinator and was the primary play caller.
 OSU averaged 14 yards per game more rush and passing, both, from the previous year.
 The Beavers also scored 7.2 more points per game.

 In 2017, McGiven was the sole offensive coordinator.

 San Jose State

 In January 2018, McGiven joined former Oregon State assistant Brent Brennan's staff at San Jose State as their offensive coordinator.

 After Ken Niumatalolo was hired as San Jose State's head coach in 2024, Craig Stutzmann was named offensive coordinator while McGiven was reassigned to wide receivers coach and passing game coordinator.

+Utah State (third stint)

+In 2025, McGiven was hired by Utah State University as their offensive coordinator and quarterbacks coach under head coach Bronco Mendenhall.

+Utah

+On January 3, 2026, McGiven was hired as the offensive coordinator at the University of Utah under head coach Morgan Scalley.
+He has seen recent success as the OC.
+Kevin has gone 2-0 (With wins over Idaho and Arkansas) with an innovative offense designed to have 2 Quarterbacks in the backfield at once.